 Just imagine having a queue of customers waiting at the cashier in your brick-and-mortar store, and being able to deal with each transaction in just a few seconds, instead of minutes.
 How would you like that?

 The Cash Register 4.0 (CR4.0) innovation activity, promoted by EIT Digital as part of the Digital Industry focus area portfolio, will allow merchants to do exactly that - and much more.
 The initiative is led and developed with the technology and know-how of the Italian company Olivetti and the support of the University of Helsinki and TIM.

-Its main product, the register, will perform all the main functions of a cash register - invoicing, receipts, etc., but it's also set to become a digital retail hub, a machine that could streamline and make life easier for thousands of small to medium-high retailers.
+Its main product, the register, will perform all the main functions of a cash register - invoicing, receipts, etc., but it's also set to become a digital retail hub, a machine that could streamline and make life easier for thousands of small to medium-size retailers.

-"Thanks to the integrated, Olivetti-branded, app store, the register will expand the options available to the retailers in three main fields: customer relations, mobile payments and internal processes automation," activity leader Marco Marchesi says.
+"Thanks to the integrated, Olivetti-branded, app store, the register will expand the options available to retailers in three main fields: customer relations, mobile payments and internal processes automation," activity leader Marco Marchesi says.

 Say, for instance, a customer wants to pay with an M-Payment App: usually the merchant would have to accept the money via smartphone, but that is not always convenient, as the device could be unavailable, out of battery, or busy for a call.
 The Android-based machine gets rid of all these issues.
 It can also support bitcoin payments, automatically transforming the virtual currency amount into its equivalent in euros.